"It might be a good idea to add this feature."

 1. Lack of Details

 The easiest and simplest culprit to blame for scope creep is vagueness.
-When there is a lack of a clearly-defined and controlled project scope, the scope will mutate.
-Don’t be surprised if stakeholders and even team members choose to define your project more loosely than you envision.
-It’s because you, as the project manager, didn’t communicate the vision and the scope clearly enough in your Project Initiation Document!
+When there is a lack of a clearly-defined and controlled project scope (you can use a scope document template to create this), the scope will mutate.
+Don't be surprised if stakeholders and even team members choose to define your project more loosely than you envision.
+It's because you, as the project manager, didn't communicate the vision and the scope clearly enough in your Project Initiation Document!

 TIP: The Project Scope Statement that goes into the Project Initiation Document is where you should lay out all project boundaries.
 Don't gloss over it.
 Spend time concretizing it so that expectations are managed, there are no surprises, and your stakeholders comprehend exactly what they'll get at the end of the process.

 2. Weak Leadership

 Here's the rub: stakeholders and clients may try to change the scope to get what they want if they sense that you lack experience, or are not a strong project manager.